Boeblahoebla/react_whack-a-mole/README.md

 ## How to play
 The game contains 12 holes.
 After x random seconds a mole appears.
 It's up to the player to whack the mole before it crawls back in.
-After scoring 1000 points, the player advances to the next level, up to a total of 26 levels.
-Some howTo deal damage other howTo have the ability to heal the player, others just do nothing.
+After scoring 1000 points, the player advances to the next level, up to a total of 26.
+Some moles deal damage others have the ability to heal the player, or just do nothing.

 #### Mole types

-There are 4 types of howTo.
+There are 4 types of moles.
 -   **Benign**
     -   This mole just comes up & crawls back down without doing any damage.
     -   Can be hit from beginning to end